Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 The Multiple Disease Prediction Bot is a machine learning model designed to predict up to 41 different diseases based on input symptoms.
 The model is trained on a dataset with approximately 131 parameters and utilizes three different training models: Support Vector Machine (SVM), Random Forest (RF), and Naive Bayes (NB).

-Please note that when providing input to the bot, it's important to format the symptoms as follows: "Itching,Skin_Rash,Nodal_Skin_Eruptions."
-Incorrect formatting may lead to false predictions or errors.
+Please note that when providing input to the bot, it's important to format the symptoms as follows: "Itching, Skin Rash, Nodal Skin Eruptions" Incorrect formatting may lead to false predictions or errors.

 ## Files

+1.  **`LabelEncoder.ipynb`:** Jupyter Notebook likely used for encoding categorical disease labels.
-1. **Multiple disease prediction with spyder.py (working main model):** This file contains the main code for the disease prediction bot using the Spyder IDE.
+2.  **`Multiple disease prediction with spyder.py`:** The main Python script for the disease prediction bot, likely intended to be run with Spyder IDE.
-2. **Multiple_disease_prediction_bot_trained_model_svm.sav:** This file contains the trained SVM model for disease prediction.
+3.  **`Multiple_Disease_prediction_.ipynb`:** Jupyter Notebook for disease prediction, potentially used in Google Colab.
+4.  **`Multiple_disease_prediction_bot_trained_model.sav`:** The serialized (saved) trained Support Vector Machine (SVM) model.
+5.  **`README.md`:** This file, providing information about the project.
-3. **Testing.csv:** The dataset used for testing the disease prediction bot.
+6.  **`Testing.csv`:** The dataset used for evaluating the performance of the trained model.
-4. **Training.csv:** The dataset used for training the machine learning models.
+7.  **`Training.csv`:** The dataset used for training the machine learning model.
-5. **multiple_disease_prediction_.py (Google Colab file):** The Google Colab file for disease prediction using the trained models.
+8.  **`label_encoder.sav`:** The serialized (saved) LabelEncoder object, used to transform disease names.
+9.  **`multiple_disease_prediction.py`:** Another Python script for disease prediction, potentially a refactored or alternative version.

 ## Features